 Taking inspiration from nature

-If, on a car production line, each successive car appears precisely at the same point time after time, the robot does not need a vision control system to locate the car and adjust its own position accordingly.
+Example: On a car production line, each successive car appears precisely at the same point time after time.
+A robot manipulator does not need a vision control system to locate the car and adjust its own position accordingly.
 Instead, the robot can repetitively perform the same action ‘blindly’, relying on the accurate positioning of objects in a highly structured, controlled world.
+Of course, this environment is dangerous to humans because the robots do not expect random events, like a human walking past - indeed, they cannot sense the human and have no programming to avoid one.

 Geckos can climb vertical surfaces, which has inspired the development of Gecko feet for wall climbing robots.